RaymondWang987/NVDS/README.md

 Our VDW dataset is quite large (2.23 million frames, over 8TB on hard drive).
 Heavy works are needed for open-source.
 The VDW dataset can only be used for academic and research purposes.
 We will gradually release our VDW dataset for the community.
 Stay tuned!

+##  License and Releasing
++ VDW dataset.

+  We plan to release VDW dataset under strict conditions.
+We are currently building the official website and preparing the license of VDW.
+VDW dataset cannot be used for any commercial purposes.
+For our video sequences, we will gradually release [IMDB](https://www.imdb.com/) numbers, starting time, end time, movie durations, resolutions, cropping areas, and some data processing tools to utilize the data.
+We will provide an official application template and mailbox.
+If you need our disparity annotations and valid masks for your research, apply to our mailbox.
+Your name, institution, purpose for using our data, and agreement to our license will be included in the application template.
+We will examine your application and send you feedback in 3-5 weekdays.
+Overall, we will follow the practices of the community (previous open-source datasets with movie data, e.g., Hollywood 3D, MovieNet, etc.) to legally release VDW dataset.

++ NVDS code and model.

+  Following [MiDaS](https://github.com/isl-org/MiDaS) and [CVD](https://github.com/facebookresearch/consistent_depth), NVDS model follows the widely-used [MIT License](https://github.com/RaymondWang987/NVDS/blob/main/LICENSE).
+We will gradually release our code and model as scheduled.

 ## ⚡ Updates and Todo List
 + [2023.07.16] Our work is accepted by ICCV2023.
 + [2023.07.18] The [Arxiv](https://arxiv.org/abs/2307.08695) version of our NVDS paper is released.